 The NGO Working Group on Women, Peace and Security, is a coalition of 18 international non-governmental organizations (NGOs) working to advance the Women, Peace and Security agenda at the United Nations and around the world.
 Our members work in over 50 countries that have been affected by conflict and partner with over 200 NGOs and 75 networks of civil society actors and activists.
 We are formally and regularly invited to provide the UN Security Council with the civil society perspective on the women, peace and security agenda and have worked effectively to increase the Security Council’s engagement with civil society in the context of country-specific briefings.

-Over the course of 2020, the NGOWG will be launching a new advocacy campaign aimed at leveraging the opportunity presented with the 20th anniversary of the WPS agenda.
+Over the course of 2021, the NGOWG will be building on its advocacy campaign launched in 2020 and focusing particularly on strengthening the voices of women human rights defenders in policymaking discussions.
 Thus, this year in particular serves as a unique opportunity for fellows to observe, contribute to, and engage in advocacy efforts during a historical moment for the WPS agenda.

 Key Projects & Responsibilities: Feminist Analysis & Advocacy

-Further, fellows will have the opportunity to engage in an array of NGOWG advocacy efforts, particularly in the leadup to, as well as during, the 20th anniversary of the adoption of Resolution 1325 (2000) in October 2020.
+Further, fellows will have the opportunity to engage in an array of NGOWG advocacy efforts, particularly in the leadup to, as well as during, the annual discussion of women, peace and security in the Security Council in 2021.

 This fellowship also serves as a unique opportunity for individuals with an interest in developing or strengthening a critical gender lens in the context of country and regional situations, as well as general peace and security issues.
 We welcome individuals with country or regional expertise, seeking to develop a better understanding of ways to deepen their analytical skills with regards to their country or region of interest.
 This expertise forms a core foundation for the NGOWG’s advocacy.
 Countries that will be the focus of our advocacy over the next year include: